simonmig10/Material-for-Master-s-Thesis/README.md

 ## Material

-This Github reporcetory includes alle the coding material necesarry for replecating the results of the main analysis aswell as the sensitivity analyses.
+This Github repository includes alle the coding material necesarry for replecating the results of the main analysis as well as the sensitivity analyses.

 The material is split into two categories: